Out-of-distribution generalisation for learning quantum channels with low-energy coherent states: Overview

 On the other hand, even if we can only bound the error on the subset with some $\epsilon_0 > 0$, we can still bound the error for all coherent states.
 In Appendix~\ref{app: oodg for coherent bound}, we show: \begin{theorem} Suppose $\|(\Psi-\Phi)[| r e^{i\phi} \rangle \langle r e^{i\phi} |_{\mathrm{coh}}]\| \leq \epsilon_0$ for all $\phi$ and all $r\leq \tau$, for some $\tau>0$.
 Then, there exists a concave (in $r^2$) function $\epsilon(\epsilon_0,r^2)$ such that $\|(\Psi-\Phi)[| r e^{i\phi} \rangle \langle r e^{i\phi} |_{\mathrm{coh}}]\| \leq \epsilon(\epsilon_0,r^2)$ for all $\phi$ and $r$, with the following properties: \begin{enumerate} \item For any $r$ and for $\epsilon_0'<\epsilon_0$, $\epsilon(\epsilon_0',r^2) \leq \epsilon(\epsilon_0,r^2)$. \item For any $r$, $\epsilon(\epsilon_0,r^2) \to 0$ as $\epsilon_0 \to 0$. \end{enumerate} \end{theorem}

-We express $\epsilon$ as a function of $r^2$, rather than $r$, since $r^2$ is the mean photon number and so is a more natural variable to use.
+We express $\epsilon$ as a function of $r^2$, rather than $r$, since $r^2$ is the mean photon number of the coherent state input, and so is a more natural variable to use.
 This theorem shows that if we learn a channel sufficiently well on a subset of the coherent states, our target and learned channel will also have similar outputs for coherent states outside of that subset.

 Although Theorem~\ref{th: eps existence} shows the existence of a bounding function $\epsilon(\epsilon_0,r^2)$ that is non-trivial for sufficiently small $\epsilon_0$ (and, in fact, the proof is constructive), the function found in Appendix~\ref{app: oodg for coherent bound} requires very small $\epsilon_0$ to be non-trivial for large $r$.
 It is therefore better to find channel-specific $\epsilon$-functions.
 In Section~\ref{sec: coherent examples}, we use specific examples to demonstrate how we can obtain analytical expressions for the function $\epsilon(\epsilon_0,r^2)$ in certain cases, e.g., if our target channel is in a known class.